SilkRose/Pony/stories/pony-pyramid/pony-pyramid.md

 Twilight rushes with her letter to find Spike, who was in the middle of another seven-hour bubble bath.

-Spike reluctantly sends the letter before getting back in the tub.
+After several rounds of fierce negotiations, Spike permits her to crack the door, *without peeking*, and float the letter over to him so he can send it to Celestia.

-A few moments later he slides the response under the door and Twilight snatches it up and reads it.
+A few moments later he burps and produces a response from a burst of flame, and Twilight grabs it with her magic and shuts the door as soon as it's out of the bathroom.
+In a renewed panic, she breaks the wax seal and unrolls it.

 > My faithful student, Twilight Sparkle
 >
-> Sounds more like a triangle scheme than a pyramid one.
+> Sounds more like a triangle than a pyramid.
 >
 > How does one join them?
 >